-BLACK LIVES MATTER.
-Our hearts are heavy as we join our community mourning the lives of George Floyd, Breonna Taylor, Ahmaud Arbery and the countless Black lives lost as a result of racism, white supremacy and systemic oppression.
-The right to live without discrimination or fear of harassment is a basic human right.
+The right to live without discrimination, violence, and trauma is a basic human right.
 We, at the BRAVE Research Center, have a responsibility to fight for justice in research, clinical care, and community outreach, especially for the youth victims of violence and their families in our community.
-We stand with you.

 All victims of childhood trauma and abuse will not only recover.
 They will thrive.